OBOAcademy/obook/docs/howto/ontology-overview.md

 - Include a figure with exemplary term (using OBO graph)

 ### Curation and governance workflows

+#### Ontology Curation

-Emphasize the ontology level curation, ie how to add terms
+Describe the ontology level curation, ie how to add terms.
+For example, terms are added to the ontology via:
+- Manual additions via Protege
+- ROBOT templates
+- DOSDP templates

+#### Governance

-Goverance: How do people request terms
+- How do people request new terms or changes
-Contribute terms directly (ie ROBOT templates, etc) How do we add terms
+- How do people contribute terms directly (ie ROBOT templates, etc) (if applicable)

-ROBOT
-DOSDP
-Manual additions via Protege
-No need for details about QC, ODK unless it is related to curation (ie pipeline that automatically generates mappings, include that)
+**Note:** There is no need for details about QC, ODK unless it is related to curation (ie pipeline that automatically generates mappings, include that)

 ### How the ontology used in practice

+Include 1-3 actual use cases.
+Please provide concrete examples.

+For example:
-include 1-3 actual use cases.
-Want concrete examples eg this group uses the ontology to annotate this data for this purpose Eg this group uses the ontology to compute phenotypic similarity for prediction of related diseases Eg clingen is mapping their data to Mondo in order to populate a search index to allow for searching of variants implicated in rare diseases
+1. this group uses the ontology to annotate this data for this purpose
+2. this group uses the ontology to compute phenotypic similarity for prediction of related diseases
-Use the ontology for NER as a dictionary as a synonym source
+3. The ontology is used for named entity recognition (NER) as a dictionary as a synonym source